• Handing back the power and giving a voice to survivors of sexual assault and harassment •

 We have only just begun our work, but we have big plans for Revolt Sexual Assault.

-We are developing a national network of carefully selected and specially trained campus volunteers to represent the campaign and encourage participation at their universities, soon to be advertised here on our website.
+We are developing a range of ways that you can get involved with our campaign and join the revolution – beginning with helping us start a conversation #ItsRevolting.
+We will be looking for a national network of carefully selected and specially trained campus volunteers to represent the campaign and encourage participation at their universities, soon to be advertised here on our website.

-Our founder Hannah has been on TV, radio and in and out of newspapers talking about our mission, and will be speaking at policy roundtables and think-tank events in 2018.
+Our founder Hannah has been on TV, radio and in and out of newspapers talking about our mission, and her story, nationally and internationally.
+She also speaks at policy roundtables and think-tank events; including at the Equality and Human Rights Commission and The House of Lords.
 More detail on press coverage and enquiries can be found here.

-Ultimately we want to drive higher education policy reform where universities provide the standard of care that students are entitled to.
+Ultimately we want to drive higher education policy reform where universities provide the standard of care that students are entitled to, enforced consistently and nationally by the government.

 We want the introduction of extensive education from a young age on what consent, sexual harassment and sexual assault really mean.

-Most of all, we want a society where filters and digital disguises are not necessary; where survivors of sexual violence feel secure and supported enough to come forward, safe in the knowledge that they will be cared for and they will be heard.
+Most of all, we want a society where filters and digital disguises are not necessary; where victim blaming is not tolerated, and survivors of sexual violence feel secure and supported enough to come forward, safe in the knowledge that they will be cared for and they will be heard.

 This is a testimonial from one of our incredibly brave, eloquent and strong campaign participants.
 For us it pretty powerfully captures our whole mission and the real, authentic impact and importance of this work.